Karl Landström 2017-05-27 (edited 2017-12-31)

 obnc-path prints the directory path for a module.

 To keep identifiers at a reasonable length, a non-basic library module is typically imported without the prefix, using Oberon’s convenient import alias feature:

 IMPORT M := libM;

-Here is an example using modules stdArgs and stdErr from the library
+Here is an example which uses the modules stdArgs and stdErr from the library

 obnc-libstd.
 These modules are installed in a directory named